Rate Limiting

 Now,

-• ACME, the organization, will be left with 810 requests in the next 10 seconds (1000-190 = 810 requests) before getting throttled, i.e., John Doe's colleagues can make up to 810 requests in the next 10 seconds before the entire ACME organization gets throttled.
+• ACME organization's limit will be left with 810 requests in the next 10 seconds (1000-190 = 810 requests) before getting throttled, i.e., John Doe's colleagues can make up to 810 more org-scoped requests in the next 10 seconds before the entire ACME organization gets throttled.

 • Other organizations with org ID different from ACME's will not have their limits affected.